The future of Rumble Inc (RUM) Stock is still in tatters?

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 76.42 percent of Rumble Inc shares are owned by insiders, and 8.60 percent are held by financial institutions.
-Sacks David O, the Director at Rumble Inc (RUM) has sold 133,896 shares of firm on Apr 08 ’24 at a price of $6.45 against the total amount of $0.86 million.
-In another inside trade, Sacks David O, Director of Rumble Inc (NASDAQ:RUM) sold 383,362 shares of the firm on Apr 05 ’24 for a total worth of $2.47 million at a price of $6.46.
-An inside trade which took place on Apr 05 ’24, Director of Rumble Inc Arsov Robert sold 35,000 shares of firm against total price of $0.23 million at the cost of $6.46 per share.
+Currently, 76.42 percent of Rumble Inc shares are owned by insiders, and 8.61 percent are held by financial institutions.
+Arsov Robert, the Director at Rumble Inc (RUM) has sold 35,000 shares of firm on May 03 ’24 at a price of $6.85 against the total amount of $0.24 million.
+In another inside trade, Arsov Robert, Director of Rumble Inc (NASDAQ:RUM) sold 35,000 shares of the firm on May 02 ’24 for a total worth of $0.24 million at a price of $6.76.
+An inside trade which took place on May 01 ’24, Director of Rumble Inc Arsov Robert sold 35,012 shares of firm against total price of $0.23 million at the cost of $6.70 per share.